 - Wipe the shell to remove water lines using a clean damp cloth.
 Or, for stubborn marks, try a tub scrubber

-- Check pH levels and sanitiser (chlorine or bromine), adjust accordingly
+- Check and rebalance the pH and sanitiser levels (chlorine or bromine)

 - Clean your pipes with a pipe cleaner

 How do I clean my hot tub?

 To keep your tub in tip-top condition, we recommend cleaning the following parts thoroughly.
 Keep our hot tub cleaning guide close to hand for future reference.